victorgan/victorgan.github.io/_posts/2014-09-15-organizing-files.md

 - (+): Papers are kept in an archival file format
 - (-): Papers aren't organized.
 - (-): No online search (use Google docs?)
+- (-): Random dropbox folder.
+- Idea: Write a brief literature review summarizing groups of papers, and list them here.
+Store the pdfs in a document here.
+Con: it'll slow down surveying.
+  Pro: I'll actually doucment what I read, instead of relying on memory.
+Cons: copyright issues.
+Perhaps take this site offline?
+Boo.

 ### Documents
 Currently using: